 The high interlab CV demonstrates clearly the major problem in the analysis of organic acids: lack of standardization.
-Precision with a mean CV of 18.9% is much better indicating that reproducibility within the labs is not too bad.
+Precision with a mean CV of 17.2% is much better indicating that reproducibility within the labs is not too bad.
 Linearity is also no major problem and recovery is also quite acceptable.
 In this respect it should be noted that extra samples can be purchased from the scheme organizer, which may be used as calibrators, given that the weighed additions and the median calculated values are known.
 These samples are prepared by mixing equal amounts of the four levels of one of the previous years.
+Over the years it has become clear that these 'mixed' samples are ideally suited to serve as internal quality assurance samples.
 We invite you to review your data carefully and especially study your recoveries.
 These may give an indication of deviant calibration.

-6 Preview Scheme 2011
+6 Preview Scheme 2012